Laguna1989/aselib/readme.md

 # Limitations

-* No support for grayscale or indexed image types.
-Only RGBA files are supported.
-    * Grayscale and indexed files will not parse.
 * Only "Normal" Blend Mode is supported.
     * Blend mode is effectively ignored.
 * No support of user data properties.
-    * Files with user data properties will not prase.
+    * Files with user data properties will not parse.
+* No support for writing `*.aseprite` files.
+This library is for parsing only.

 # Dependencies

-* zlib (for cel chunk decompression)
+* `zlib` 1.2.13 for cel chunk (image data) decompression
-* catch2 (for testing only)
+* `catch2` v2.13.8 for unit tests

 All dependencies are obtained via cmake.